esper-io/console_docs/docs/provisioning-methods/kme.md

 # How to Onboard a Device Using KME?

-Samsung Knox Mobile Enrollment (KME) is an onboarding method offered by Samsung for its devices.
+Samsung Knox Mobile Enrollment (KME) is an enrollment method offered by Samsung for its devices.
 Upon first boot or factory reset, KME forces Samsung devices to enroll into Esper.
 Follow the steps below to onboard a device using KME.

 Step 1: Navigate and log in to the [Knox Mobile Enrollment (KME)](https://central.samsungknox.com/login-navigator) portal.